How to Invest Like John Templeton: Global Investing Explained

 Patience and Discipline

-We use words like “patience” too casually.
-The reality of long-term investing is excruciating boredom punctuated by sheer terror.
+We use words like patience too casually.
+The reality of long-term investing is excruciating boredom punctuated by periods of drawdown terror.
 John Templeton knew that the entire architecture of successful investment strategies relies on time arbitrage.
-Institutional managers operate on quarterly reporting cycles; if they underperform for nine months, they lose their jobs.
+Institutional managers operate on quarterly reporting cycles; if they underperform for nine months, they face asset redemption and career risk.
 Templeton weaponized his permanent capital base.

 The Mechanics of Time Arbitrage:

-- The Reality: Everyone understands compounding mathematically.
-But surviving the years where returns are negative is the actual test.
-Templeton’s edge was the behavioral endurance to let the math work.
+1. The Math of Compounding: Everyone understands compounding mathematically on an Excel spreadsheet, but surviving the intermediate years where returns are deeply negative is the actual test.
+Templeton’s edge was the behavioral endurance to let the math work without intervention.

-- The Reality: When you buy a deeply undervalued asset, it almost always goes lower before it goes higher.
-The psychological discomfort of holding a loser for two years breaks most investors.
-Templeton expected it.
+2. Surviving the Value Trap Illusion: When you buy a deeply undervalued asset, it almost always goes lower before it goes higher.
+The psychological discomfort of holding a declining position for two or three years breaks most DIY investors.
+Templeton expected this asymmetry from day one.

-- The Reality: The tax drag and trading friction of jumping in and out of markets absolutely shreds long-term CAGRs.
+4. The Futility of Timing: The tax drag, bid-ask friction, and transaction costs of jumping in and out of international markets absolutely shreds long-term CAGRs.

 Avoiding Short-Term Noise

-The financial media ecosystem is optimized for panic, not portfolio construction.
-Templeton moved his base to the Bahamas, physically isolating himself from the ticker tape in New York.
-He didn’t want the daily noise polluting his strategy.
+The financial media ecosystem is optimized for panic and click-generation, not portfolio construction.
+Templeton moved his physical base to the Bahamas, deliberately isolating himself from the ticker tape in New York.
+He didn’t want the daily noise polluting his operational execution of his strategy.

 Tactics for Structural Isolation:

-- The Mechanic: Reading annual reports and SEC filings instead of daily commentary.
+1. Information Diet: Relying on annual reports, primary balance sheet statements, and regulatory filings instead of daily financial commentary.
 Primary sources filter out the emotional overlay.

-- The Mechanic: Rebalancing is inherently contrarian.
-It mechanically forces you to sell what feels great (the winners) and buy what makes you nauseous (the losers).
+2. The Rebalancing Protocol: Rebalancing is inherently contrarian.
+It mechanically forces you to sell what feels phenomenal (the winners) and buy what makes you nauseous (the unloved losers).

-- The Mechanic: Looking at the 50-year history of market drawdowns rather than the current VIX spike.
+3. Anchoring to the Base Rate: Analyzing the 50-year history of global market drawdowns and duration models rather than reacting to the current VIX spike.

 Key Takeaways

-- Your return is heavily determined by your behavior during a 30% drawdown.
-If you capitulate, the preceding backtest is worthless.
+• Your ultimate return is heavily determined by your behavior during a 30% drawdown.
+If you capitulate, the preceding historical backtest is completely worthless.

-- Ignoring noise means actively rejecting the urge to tinker.
-The behavioral itch to “do something” ruins compounding.
+• Ignoring short-term noise means actively rejecting the urge to tinker.
+The behavioral itch to “do something” during a crisis routinely ruins long-term compounding.

-If you can’t hold a value strategy through three years of underperformance, you shouldn’t be running it.
+If you can’t hold a value strategy through several years of underperformance, you shouldn’t be running it in the first place.

 Value Investing on a Global Scale